group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 #### Endline elongation
-Before we figure out about the (manual error bias)[#manual-length-error-correction], in order to slightly improve the length measurement, the elongation of the final line in the reduced-skeletonized line was developed.
-As result of skeletonization and branch reduction, the final lines doesn't reach the real final of the worm periphery.
-This might cause a slighlty deviation in the measurement.
-In order to accurate as much as we could the measurement, we incorporate functions that elongate the final of the measurement line.
+Before we figure out about the [manual length error](#manual-length-error-correction), in order to slightly improve the length measurement,  the start and finals of the reduced-skeletonized line was elongated to the final of the obect.
+The final skeletonized line obatined from the worm image doesnt reach the finals of the ROi, of the worms.
+We thought at first it was the cause of the [difference between manual measurement and software](#manual-length-error-correction).
+In consequence, in order to accurate as much as we could the measurement, we incorporate functions that elongate the final of the measurement line.
 The functionalities are developed in the functions (ççç).

 <div align="center">